cs3org/OCM-API/IETF-OCM-IP.md

 apply negative caching with a short lifetime so that a flood of invalid credentials does not translate into a flood of introspection traffic towards the OCM Server.

+## Underlying Security Specifications

+This specification relies on the base Open Cloud Mesh protocol [OCM], HTTP Message Signatures [RFC9421], JSON Web Keys and JWK Sets [RFC7517], Digest Fields [RFC9530], JSON Web Tokens [RFC7519], OAuth 2.0 Token Introspection [RFC7662], and the JWT Profile for OAuth 2.0 Access Tokens [RFC9068].
+All security considerations in those specifications apply to implementations of OCM-IP.

+These specifications need to be considered together.
+A signature or token is only as trustworthy as the provenance and protection of its key, a signed `Content-Digest` provides content integrity only when both the signature and digest are validated, and an active introspection response grants authority only within the authenticated pairing and until its stated expiration.

 # IANA Considerations